opauloh/example-mcp-app-security/docs/setup-claude-desktop.md

 - `KIBANA_URL`
 - `KIBANA_API_KEY`

+If you are using a single Elasticsearch API key for both services, enter that same key in both API key fields.

 After install:

 - Claude Desktop may show the connector as disabled at first.
 Toggle it on to enable the server.